Seems Like Fate 1984–1992

 Seems Like Fate 1984–1992 is a 1994 compilation album by The Grapes of Wrath, released after their break-up in 1992.
 The collection comprises the major single releases, in addition to all of the B-Sides to singles not included on full-length albums and a previously unreleased demo and remix.
 The disc comes with a colour booklet detailing the band's history and discography (written and designed by Ralph Alfonso).

 In 2001, an accompanying DVD was released called Seems Like Fate - The Videos.
 The DVD includes the Those Days video collection in addition to the "A Fishing Tale" video, all of the Ginger promotional videos and Kevin Kane's solo video for "The Sinking Song".
 It does not include material from the 2000 reunion album Field Trip.
+It was rated three stars by AllMusic.